wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.6 =
+- (29 Dec 2010) - Added new setting: "Users who can view the dashboard pages:" By default, only Administrators can view the dashboard pages.
+Change this setting to also allow Editors, Authors, or Contributors to view the dashboard pages.
+When set to Authors, you are also allowing Administrator and Editors.
 - Fixed deprecated register_sidebar_widget function.
 After updating you need to add the "Who's Online" widget again.
+Click on Appearance, Widgets, then drag the Who's Online widget to the sidebar column on the right.

 = 1.5.5.1 =
 - (17 Dec 2010) - Updated Japanese (ja) - Translated by [Chestnut]